Interlisp/Interlisp.github.io/README.md

 # Interlisp.org Home Page

 The documentation repository for <https://interlisp.org>, the restoration project for the Interlisp ecosystem.
+This is a revision by Andrew Sengul.

 The collection of pages provides information on the restoration effort, Medley, Interlisp and how to access and use the restored Medley system.